 The title of Dr. Nedelcheva-Megalla’s lecture was “Lithic Production and Exchange in the South Balkans, North Aegean and North Western Anatolia during the Late Prehistory”.
-She used her experience from the excavations she participated in – in Drama, (Bulgaria), Pietrele (Romania), Aruchio (Georgia), Troy (Turkey) and many others – to explain the circulation of lithic artefacts between different prehistoric population groups in the area.
+She used her experience from the excavations she participated in – in Drama, (Bulgaria), Pietrele (Romania), Aruchio (Georgia), Troy (Turkey) and many others – to explain the circulation of lithic artifacts between different prehistoric population groups in the area.

 Dr. Nedelcheva -Megalla presented the ways in which the distribution of ‘know-how’ was carried out through participation in extensive exchange during the Late Prehistory.
 Dr. Nedelcheva-Megalla explained how the knowledge concerning the production of lithic tools was transferred, adopted or avoided across the different regions around the Aegean.
 She made interesting comparisons between the different features of the chipped stone assemblages, such as raw material procurement, technology and morphology of the retouched implements.